 DESCRIPTION OF THE ARCHETYPE

-Success or growth is levelling off or declining.
+Success or growth is leveling off or declining.

 The more effort we put in, the greater the result we get.
-Therefore we put in more efforts that got us the results.
+Therefore we put in more effort that got us the results.
 However, the same effort we put in creates a limit somewhere else in the system.
-Overtime this creates a limiting action that opposes the growth of the result and continues to erode the results by which time the limit (and the organisation) disappears by itself.
+Over time this creates a limiting action that reverses the growth of the result.
+This continues to erode the results.
+At this point, the limit (and the organization) disappears by itself.

 When things slow down after the initial dizzying heights of glory.